 Four Specialized Facilities

-In continuous operation since 1989, these core service centers are currently among the largest, most successful, and well-established service centers at Stanford.
+In continuous operation since 1989, these core service centers are currently among the largest and most successful service centers at Stanford.

 Technology Innovation Mini-Grants

 Each service center also provides mini-grants to graduate students, postdoctoral researchers, and faculty who wish to engage the services of the Beckman core facilities in new or experimental approaches, techniques, or processes that are not supported by other funding sources; these grants are also intended to support technological innovations that may be broadly applicable to the research community at Stanford.

 To apply for a grant, submit to an individual facility manager a brief description of the new or experimental approach, technique, or process, including an estimate of the facility resources needed to carry out the proposed work.
 Decisions to fund proposed projects reside exclusively with the facility managers.
 Funding levels are also established by facility managers.